CUH Logo

 Apply pressure to exit site and contact your nurse/doctor immediately.

-Inform your nurse / doctor immediately as they will clamp the line to prevent damage caused by bleeding and by air entering the bloodstream.
+Inform your nurse/doctor immediately as they will clamp the line to prevent complications caused by bleeding and by air entering the bloodstream.

 How is the PICC removed when it is no longer needed?

-When you don’t need the PICC line anymore, your nurse will remove the PICC line and will put pressure on the site to prevent bleeding.
+When you don’t need the PICC line anymore, your nurse will remove it and will put pressure on the site to prevent bleeding.
 An occlusive dressing will be applied which should remain in situ for 48 hours.

 We are smoke-free